webpage-counter/docs/README.md

 ## Detailed READMEs with explanation can be found in each of the repos

-AMI used for the project - ami-0230ee9fd9ee23718
+AMI used for the project - ami-0cc66cb5eb4233ea4

 ### TO DO:

-- [ ] Make nomad UI/API public
 - [ ] Run nomad job using terraform-nomad provider
 - [ ] Test a new release of the application with no downtime
 - [ ] Add prometheus to consul, nomad and vault